o19s/ubi/README.md

 ## ⚖️ License

 UBI is free and open-source software licensed and distributed under the Creative Commons Attribution Share Alike 4.0 International (CC BY-SA 4.0 International). ** ERIC: ASL??
-WHat do standards like/  **
+WHat do standards like?  **

 ## 🌟 Spread the word!